EnableX/One-to-One-Video-Chat-Facial-Expression-Recognition-NodeJS/README.md

-# One to One Video Calling Application with Face AI in JavaScript using EnableX Toolkit for Web
+# 1-to-1 Video Calling Application with Face AI: Building with JavaScript and EnableX Toolkit for Web

 This is a sample one to one video calling client application written in JavaScript that allows developers to implement video calling capabilities empowered with Face AI in their websites.
-The application runs on the web browsers (referred as client end point) and utilizes EnableX Web SDK to conduct an RTC session with its peers through EnableX Video Services.

-The client application performs the following tasks to facilitate an RTC session:
+The application runs on the web browsers (referred as client end point) and utilizes EnableX Web SDK to conduct an RTC session with its peers through EnableX Video Services.The client application performs the following tasks to facilitate an RTC session:

-* Get token from the application server
+Get token from the application server
-* Connect to the room using the token
+Connect to the room using the token
-* Publish audio/video streams in the room
+Publish audio/video streams in the room
-* Subscribe to remote audio/video streams in the room
-* Listen to any session related events
+Subscribe to remote audio/video streams in the room Listen to any session related events
 This sample client application also demonstrates the following features:

-* Mute/Unmute video
+Mute/Unmute video
-* Mute/Unmute audio
+Mute/Unmute audio
-* Session Recording
+Session Recording
-* Chat
+Chat
-* face AI
+face AI
-* Screen share
+Screen share
-* Disconnect
+Disconnect

 ## 1 Get Started